yvelines/example-js-project/README.md

 # example-js-project

-This an example JS project that is used in the Advanced Git course on Pluralsight
+This an example JS project that is used in the Advanced Git course on Pluralsight.
+This branch is utilized to illustrate the use of Git bisect.